CurlyWurly-1/IQ-group-pir-wireless-arduino-TX/README.md

        - Arduino 5V  to TX Module +V
        - Arduino 0V  to TX Module ground
        - Arduino pin 3 (TX signal) to the TX Module input pin
-   - On the receiver:
+   - On the IQ receiver:
      - Wire up mains input power
      - Gently turn the duration pot all the way counter clockwise - It is to be set to "Test" - This means that once the receiver is triggered, the receiver relay clicks on for about 5 seconds, and then it clicks off - you can hear it happening.

  - CODE RESET - Do this if you want start from scratch
-   - On the Receiver
+   - On the IQ Receiver
      - Power it up - If codes have already been stored, the LED will light up solid.
 If there are no codes (e.g. its the very first time it is powered up, and it is empty).
 The light may start up in "Programming mode" which is indicated by the LED slowly pulsing on and off
      - Wait for about a minute for the receiver internals to settle down
      - Press the Receiver's PROGRAM button for 5 seconds to make sure it resets.
 The receiver will either do one of the following: